mt-support/tribe-ext-summary-view/readme.txt

 * You can upload the plugin zip file via the *Plugins ‣ Add New* screen
 * You can unzip the plugin and then upload to your plugin directory (typically _wp-content/plugins_) via FTP
 * Once it has been installed or uploaded, simply visit the main plugin list and activate it
-* The new view will automatically activate itself upon plugin activation., and can be deactivated via the *Events ‣ Settings ‣ Display* screen.
+* The new view will automatically activate itself upon plugin activation, and can be deactivated via the *Events ‣ Settings ‣ Display* screen.

 == Frequently Asked Questions ==